-PARIS (Reuters) -Orange, France's largest telecoms operator, and Britain's Vodafone discussed a merger of equals between mid-2020 and early 2021 but then abandoned the project due to French opposition, BFM TV reported, quoting sources.
+PARIS, Dec 6 (Reuters) - Orange, France's largest telecoms operator, and Britain's Vodafone discussed a merger of equals between mid-2020 and early 2021 but then abandoned the project due to French opposition, BFM TV reported, quoting sources.

 The French state, which owns 23% of Orange, was wary of losing some control and seeing the headquarters of the new company move to London, BFM said, adding that the two firms might still be discussing a smaller scale alliance.

-Orange and Vodafone both declined to comment on the report.
-The French Finance Ministry did not immediately respond to requests for comment.
+Orange declined to comment on the report.
+Vodafone and the French Finance Ministry did not immediately respond to requests for comment.